 All of the above is available to two parents and six children aged 0–25, making it perfect for larger families.

-A strong credit profile can help children save over $200,000 throughout adulthood, and FreeKick lets them get an early start through parent-sponsored credit building.
+A strong credit profile can help you save over $200,000 throughout adulthood, and FreeKick lets you get an early start through parent-sponsored credit building.

 With the help of your parent, you can get started in three steps—here’s what they need to do: